 If you absolutely need a monitor (a lot of times you don’t!) we suggest you work to hardwire it and not use WiFi.
 Here is a great article on how to do that and the most current device that allows you to turn off wireless and hardwire.
 This video helps display the difference between wired and wireless with these monitors.

 We understand that sometimes you need a wireless option (especially when traveling) but we suggest you always use those sparingly.

 Thermometer: Exergen Comfort Scanner

-Bottle Warmer: Kiinde Kozii (you can heat glass bottles directly in the warmer)
+Bottle Warmer: Kiinde Kozii - you can heat glass bottles directly in the warmer

 Milk Storage: 5 or 8 oz glass jars off Amazon (or simply save your glass food and drink jars/bottles while you wait for baby to arrive!) and if you need a non-glass option for traveling or low storage-space, we like a 100% platinum grade silicone option like these.

 Moisturizer: Natural oils

-Contoured Lounger: Snuggle Me (Wool)
+Contoured Lounger: Snuggle Me Organic

 Even though organic and natural, we still aired it out a few days and washed the covering in the washing machine with Branch Basics.